 “Moreover, the problem is not only that Habermas idealizes the liberal public sphere but also that he fails to examine other, nonliberal, nonbourgeois, competing public spheres.
 Or rather, it is precisely because he fails to examine these other public spheres that he ends up idealizing the liberal public sphere” (Fraser, p.
 115, second full para)

-There are multiple publics (and that's a good thing)
+There have always been multiple publics (and that's a good thing)

 Critiques Several Assumptions